 Honey bees are all about efficiency, especially when it comes to building, running, and protecting the hive.
 Another reason why honeycombs look the way they do is because the hexagon makes it easy for multiple bees to work together when building the hive.
 Unlike changing shapes or patterns, the consistent shape and size of the hexagon allow multiple bees to build the comb at once.
 We also mentioned above that the hexagon holds the most weight with as little material as possible—this means honey bees don’t need to make as much beeswax when building the hive.

-Beekeepers can further optimize their hives by using bee kits and frames with foundations.
-Foundations create a sort of guideline for the honey bees to help them build straight comb along the length of the frame.
+Beekeepers can further optimize their hives by using bee kits and frames with foundation.
+Foundation creates a sort of guideline for the honey bees to help them build straight comb along the length of the frame.
 This prevents cross comb and makes it easier for the beekeeper to work in the hive without destroying honeycomb.